bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_nonparametric.md

 Since $W_R(e^{j\theta})$ can have negative values, it may lead to an invalid power spectral density function, which by definition is always non-negative.
 For a triangular window we instead obtain a squared sinc, which is a non-negative function.
 This explains why we typically use the biased estimate of the autocorrelation function $r_b[l]$ given in (\ref{eq:ac_biased}).
 In fact, although unbiased, using $r_{ub}[l]$ to estimate the PSD by the correlogram method might lead to an invalid PSD.

->As a rule of thumb, it is good to use at least 50 samples and use the biased estimator calculate on lags up to a quarter of the number of samples.
+>As a rule of thumb, it is good to use at least 50 samples and use the biased estimator to calculate on lags up to a quarter of the number of samples.

 A key aspect here is that the window is applied directly to the autocorrelation rather than to the signal.
 Thus, to obtain the PSD estimate, we simply take the transform of the windowed autocorrelation (correlogram), while if we were to calculate the PSD estimate from the signal, we would need to calculate the modulus squared of the transform (periodogram).